DirectConnect To UCF

 FTIC application deadlines are May 1st for fall, November 1st for spring and March 1st for summer.

-Applying for Admission to UCF
+Applying to UCF

-• Online Undergraduate Admission application
+• Complete the online Undergraduate Admission application

 • Pay the admission application fee online